DMASCoreDeclan/tic-tac-toe-js/README.md

 #### Mute/Unmute image did not appear in the browser, despite the button element showing up

-I was using the incorrect path and it took a long to to figure out but was fixed by changing the path to the images file by including "../" in the path.
+I was using the incorrect path and it took a long to figure out but was fixed by changing the path to the images file by including "../" in the path.

 #### The Score Area did not work and produced console errors.
 On github.io the game never revealed the score, the game never concluded despite being OVER!